-- 2.4.3.1 Each candidate for promotion and/or continuing appointment shall prepare a biographic file that will become part of the Candidacy File.
-The Biographic File shall include the candidate's education, experience as a librarian, other professional experience, Library goals, professional participation outside the university, invited lectures and papers, publications, honors, grants, recent Ldepartmental ibrary and Uuniversity service, continuing growth activities, and, where appropriate, teaching activity and teaching goals, and any additional relevant information. - 2.4.3.2 The list of publications should be broken down into the following categories: 1) books and monographs; 2) articles (refereed articles should be so indicated); 3) abstracts, book reviews; 4) miscellaneous published material (optional).
+2.4.3.1 Each candidate for promotion and/or continuing appointment shall prepare a biographic file that will become part of the Candidacy File.
+The Biographic File shall include the candidate's education, experience as a librarian, other professional experience, Library goals, professional participation outside the university, invited lectures and papers, publications, honors, grants, recent Library and University service, continuing growth activities, and, where appropriate, teaching activity and teaching goals, and any additional relevant information.

+2.4.3.2 The list of publications should be broken down into the following categories:

+&lt;sup>4 The following section pertains to internal cases; for outside appointments, see Section 3.

+1) books and monographs; 2) articles (refereed articles should be so indicated); 3) abstracts, book reviews; 4) miscellaneous published material (optional).
 If a book is edited, then pages of text that have been written by the candidate should be indicated.
 Abstracts should be so designated.
 In all instances, authors should be listed as they are on the title page.
 If the profession follows a special convention for identifying senior authorship, this should be so indicated.
-See Appendix IV for a detailed example of bibliographic form. - 2.4.3.3 Representative copies of the candidate's professional work should be included, along with copies of published reviews and appraisals of the candidate's work. - 2.4.3.4 A personal statement which indicates the candidate's past accomplishments, current activities and/or materials designed to improve the Library program, and future goals shall also be supplied. - 2.4.3.5 When appropriate, the following material relevant to the candidate's teaching activity should normally be included: - 1) A list of courses taught since the candidate's last appointment or promotion.
-This list should indicate the title and number of the course, the enrollment, and the group for which it is intended (e.g., undergraduate majors, non-majors, first-year graduate students, etc.). - 2) Such evaluation of the candidate's teaching ability as is available and appropriate. - 2.4.3.6 Service contributions should be arranged in the following categories: a) departmental Library service; b) University service; c) professional service outside the University; d) community service associated with field of specialization or with the University.
-The account should plainly indicate dates of service and roles taken (e.g., member, chair of committee) and should mention any special contribution (e.g., prepared 56-page report on undergraduate curriculum reform). - 2.4.3.7 The completed Biographic File with the dated signature of the candidate should be submitted to the Director.
+See Appendix IV for a detailed example of bibliographic form.

+2.4.3.3 Representative copies of the candidate's professional work should be included, along with copies of published reviews and appraisals of the candidate's work.

+2.4.3.4 A personal statement which indicates the candidate's past accomplishments, current activities and/or materials designed to improve the Library program, and future goalsa statement on the philosophy that will guide professional accomplishments in the future shall also be supplied.

+2.4.3.5 When appropriate, the following material relevant to the candidate's teaching activity should normally be included:

+1) A list of courses taught since the candidate's last appointment or promotion.
+This list should indicate the title and number of the course, the enrollment, and the group for which it is intended (e.g., undergraduate majors, non-majors, first-year graduate students, etc.).

+2) Such evaluation of the candidate's teaching ability as is available and appropriate.

+2.4.3.6 Service contributions should be arranged in the following categories: a) Library service; b) University service; c) professional service outside the University; d) community service associated with field of specialization or with the University.
+The account should plainly indicate dates of service and roles taken (e.g., member, chair of committee) and should mention any special contribution (e.g., prepared 56-page report on undergraduate curriculum reform).

+2.4.3.7 The completed Biographic File with the dated signature of the candidate should be submitted to the DirectorDirector.